GoogleCloudPlatform/ramble/lib/ramble/docs/workspace.rst

 Several of the workspace commands support filtering the experiments they should act on.
-This can be performed using the ``--where`` argument for inclusive filtering, or the ``--exclude-where`` argument for exclusive filtering.
+This can be performed using the ``--where`` argument for inclusive filtering, the ``--exclude-where`` argument for exclusive filtering, or the ``--filter-tags`` argument to filter based on experiment tags..
 These arguments take a string representing a logical expression, which can use variables the experiment would define.
 If the logical expression evaluates to true, the experiment will be included or excluded for action (respectively).

 As an example: